oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 ## Build and Run

-To build the program open the directory on the Powershell.
+To build the program you can do it with the GUI Install found in [/Gui](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/tree/master/GUI).
+There you will have also the instructions in how to do it.

-You can build the program with the following comand:

-    nvcc src/TextParser.cu src/GlobalFunc.cu src/IOFunc.cu src/HostFunc.cu src/main.cu -lnpps -lcufft -o main
+Or you can build it with the script build.cmd found in [/scripts](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/tree/master/scripts).
+Also you will have also the instructions in how to do it there.

+To run the program you can do it with the GUI GnssProcessing found in [/Gui](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/tree/master/GUI).
+There you will have also the instructions in how to do it.

+Or you can do it by command line from cmd or powershell opened in the repo directory.
 To run it, we will need to pass 2 arguments:
 1. input.ASE (or whatever name is your input configuration file with that format)
 2. number of datalines to process on that run

 Also on the PowerShell: (example: 1: input.ASE 2: 4 datalines)

-    .\main input.ASE 4
+    .\bin\main input.ASE 4

 ## Configuration File (input.ASE)

 In this file you will need to fill each variable with the argument desired.

     *FFTSIZE 32768  <---Size of the FFT